alex/what-happens-when/README.rst

 the Google homepage.
 Scripts can cause additional network requests to be performed, as well as modify the page or its layout, causing another round of page rendering and painting.
+The "Post-rendering and user-induced execution" section delves into what happens after the page is rendered.
+It covers the execution of JavaScript code, handling user interactions, and making additional network requests based on user actions, such as clicking links or submitting forms.

 .. _`Creative Commons Zero`: https://creativecommons.org/publicdomain/zero/1.0/
 .. _`"CSS lexical and syntax grammar"`: http://www.w3.org/TR/CSS2/grammar.html